 People are eager and have a huge appetite for attending live, in-person events.
 However, live events today are not the same as they were pre-pandemic dues to costs, labour shortages and supply chain issues.
 Many attendees may prefer a virtual option due to health concerns, limited travel budgets and time commitments which will overall affect the success of your event through low participation.
-It is important to balance the focus of the event and main issues we face in a post pandemic world so that you can choose the best platform for your guests
+It is important to balance the focus of the event and the main issues we face in a post-pandemic world so that you can choose the best platform for your guests.

 Rumour: Producing events cost the same amount post-pandemic vs. pre-pandemic